wprender/cloudbreak-docs/docs/aws.md

 template create --AWS --name my-aws-template --description "sample description" --instanceType m4.large --volumeSize 100 --volumeCount 2
 ```

+Other available option here is `--publicInAccount`.
+If it is true, all the users belonging to your account will be able
+ to use this template to create clusters, but cannot delete it.

 You can check whether the template was created successfully
 ```
 template list